alealegg/CS4641/index.md

 tumor type.
 To prevent machine learning from completely eliminating current jobs, AIs could simply be designed to analyze doctors' reports and flag any where the diagnosis doesn't match the AI's diagnosis.
 Doing this before delivering results to patients would save time, money, and resources that would otherwise go towards handling false diagnoses.

+Further discussion and analysis can be seen under the Unsupervised and Supervised Learning sections below.

 ### References
 These literary references will help us decide which algorithms and models to use in our project.